wvh-pups/cpputils/README.txt

 Designed exclusively for me, but can be used by anyone.

+Has been tested to work on Windows, Linux and macOS.

 Compilation guide:

 This is a dependency-free (except some headers included with every compiler) library, compiled to dynamic library (DLL).